Romeo-5/Research/README.md

 # Research Projects

-Developing a "serious game" that makes use of meme sentiment analysis under guidance of Professor Sharon Hsiao at SCU.
+Developing a "serious game" that makes use of meme sentiment analysis under guidance of Professor Sharon Hsiao at SCU (in progress).

 ## 1. Data Collection
 - Task automation using Selenium.